ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 }
 ```

 Next, we have to register our _DataLoader_ with the schema.
-By default, _DataLoaders_ are registerd as per-request meaning that the execution engine will create one instance of each _DataLoader_ per-request **if** a field resolver has requested a _DataLoader_.
+By default, _DataLoaders_ are registered as per-request meaning that the execution engine will create one instance of each _DataLoader_ per-request **if** a field resolver has requested a _DataLoader_.
 This ensures that, _DataLoaders_ that are not beeing requested are not instantiated unnecessarily.

 ```csharp
 Schema.Create(c =>